Moo-ware/BDO-OutfitBot/README.md

 ### How it works
 When enabled, the program will continuously check for outfit stock, with a pre set delay.
-When outfits are detected, the program will automatically buys it for you.
+When outfits are detected, the program will automatically buy it for you.

 For the buying to work, the program will need your login credentials to login to the [official](https://na-trade.naeu.playblackdesert.com/Intro/) BDO web-marketplace.
 Your credentials are then saved locally, and the program will auto-relogin for you if the login expires.
 This means that the program will work indefinitely as long as you keep it running.